-Carnival currently operates four cruise ship which together call at the cruise terminal five days per week (Thursday through Monday), although only three regularly call at the cruise terminal.
+Three Carnival cruise ships currently call at the cruise terminal, two of which call twice a week.
+There is a maximum of one call per day and a total of five calls per week (Thursday through Monday).
+On days with calls, the ships arrive in the morning and depart in the afternoon or early evening of the same day.
 In 2018, the cruise ships that called at the cruise terminal included the Carnival Imagination, Carnival Inspiration, Carnival Miracle, and Carnival Splendor.
 The Carnival Imagination and Carnival Inspiration call at the cruise terminal twice per week, while the Carnival Splendor and occasionally the Carnival Miracle call at the cruise terminal once per week.
 With the proposed project in operation in 2020, the Carnival Miracle and Carnival Splendor would relocate to other global ports and would be replaced by Carnival's new Vista-class vessel, the Carnival Panorama.

 Table 4.3-4, Peak Daily Operation Emissions, summarizes estimated emissions during operation of the proposed project compared to baseline emissions.
 The project's change to operational emissions is strictly based on the difference in the operational emissions of the existing Carnival Splendor proposed for relocation (existing worst-case day in SCAB waters) versus the operation emissions of the proposed Carnival Panorama, including the associated emissions from the increased traffic trips and parking garage use and the increased on-site off-road equipment used for vessel loading/provisioning.
 Both vessels arrive and leave on Saturdays; therefore, all cruise ship SCAB emissions occur during this one day each week and do not overlap with the Carnival Inspiration or Carnival Imagination, which are not in SCAB waters on Saturdays.
 However, the proposed project would have a new worst-case day for emissions within SCAB waters on Mondays when 1) the Carnival Imagination cruises into Catalina, anchors/hotels for nine hours, and then cruises down to Ensenada, and 2) when the Carnival Inspiration cruises back to Long Beach from Ensenada, hotels at the Long Beach cruise terminal for 12.5 hours (with 1.25 hours not on shore power), then cruises out towards Catalina.
-The detailed daily cruise ships activity assumptions at berth, anchorage, cruising in SCAB water, and cruising within State waters beyond the SCAB are provided in Appendix A.
+The detailed daily cruise ships activity assumptions at berth, anchorage, cruising in SCAB water, and cruising within State waters beyond the SCAB are provided in Appendix A. Additionally, the rationale for the selection of the project baseline is discussed in depth in Appendix A.

 The results presented in Table 4.3-4 indicate that the impact of the proposed project on peak daily operational emissions would not result in an exceedance of the SCAQMD thresholds for any pollutant.
 In fact, a decrease in emissions occurs as a result of the replacement of the Carnival Splendor with the new Carnival Panorama.
 The Carnival Panorama would utilize shoreside electrical power during berth hoteling where the Carnival Splendor currently relies on power generated from the diesel electric engines for auxiliary and boilers loads.
+Additionally, although it is a larger vessel, the Carnival Panorama is substantially more efficient with less engine load requirements as compared to the Carnival Splendor.
 Therefore, operations of the proposed project would result in a less than significant impact.